-That means that anyone who has had a flight delayed or cancelled in the last six years can claim up to 600 Euros for each time this has occurred!
+That means that anyone who has had a flight delayed or cancelled in the last six years can claim up to 600 Euros (over £500) for each time this has occurred!
 This also means that a huge number of people are set to gain from this new European law on flight delay compensation.
-So just complete the form on this page (below right) to start the simple application process.
+So just complete the form on this page to start the simple application process.

 Flights can be delayed or cancelled for any number of reasons.
 Some cynical travellers say that flights can be delayed because not enough passengers have booked to be on a particular aircraft to make that journey profitable for the airline, and so the flight is cancelled and the cancellation is then blamed on a spurious technical fault which never, in fact, existed.
 But, happily and for whatever the reason, a new EU law called the Denied Boarding Regulation, which covers both flight delays and cancellations, has been brought in to provide flight delay compensation for all the frustration and havoc that is caused by such events.